 Is your heart racing?
 We get it.
 There’s no denying that an integrated campaign is a lot to keep track of.
 But here’s the good news: an integrated marketing campaign calendar can make your job a whole lot easier.

-However, in order for your calendar to be effective, it needs to be put together correctly.
+However, in order for your marketing plan calendar to be effective, it needs to be put together correctly.
 As you’ve likely guessed, it requires a lot more than just arbitrarily dropping dates on a marketing calendar template.

 Where do you start?
 Here are a few secrets to make the most of your integrated marketing calendar, save yourself headaches and hassle, and — most importantly — set your team up for success.

 Secret #1: Always start with a brief

 You know that your marketing schedule is your roadmap.
 It’s what’ll keep your entire campaign from running off the rails, which means you feel a sense of urgency in getting it created — you want to be proactive.

 Not so fast.
 Yes, your calendar is important, but it shouldn’t be the very first thing you create when planning your integrated campaign.